Includes information on business customs, travel advisory, visa requirements, and other aspects of international travel.

 Travel Advisory

-As of May 2022, Uruguayan borders are open for international visitors.
-Those who are vaccinated against Covid-19 with an approved vaccine or who have had the disease, do not need a COVID test to enter the country.
+Uruguayan borders are open for international visitors.
+Since February 2023, testing and vaccination against COVID-19 is no longer required to enter the country.
+All international travelers must have health insurance.
 Travel circumstances and requirements may change so please check the Embassy website prior to making travel arrangements to ensure a smooth arrival into Uruguay.

 For general travel advisories, please check: